flowswiss/cli/README.md

     --key-pair 'My first key pair'
 ```

-Further usage manuals can be found in the application itself using the `-h` or `--help` flags.
+Further usage manuals can be found in the application itself using the `-h` or
+`--help` flags or in our usage documentation found [here](docs/usage.md).